MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 In the 1970s, social psychologist **Stanley Milgram** studied how people form mental representations of cities.

 Rather than asking participants to draw maps, he tested whether individuals could identify locations from:
-- partial visual scenes
+- partial visual scenes,
-- short descriptive cues
+- short descriptive cues.

-Key findings from human studies:
+Human studies consistently show that:
-- central and symbolic areas are consistently over-recognised
+- central and symbolic areas are over-recognised,
-- peripheral and residential districts are systematically overlooked
+- peripheral and residential districts are overlooked,
-- recognisability correlates with **centrality, affluence, and exposure**
+- recognisability correlates with **centrality, affluence, and exposure**.

-These asymmetries form **cognitive maps**—representations shaped by salience and social visibility rather than geographic accuracy.
+These asymmetries form **cognitive maps** — mental representations shaped by salience rather than geographic accuracy.

-This project applies the same logic to **multimodal LLMs**, enabling direct comparison between **human and AI urban cognition**.
+This project applies the same logic to **multimodal LLMs**, enabling direct **human–AI comparison**.

 ---